 Someone contacts you asking for a donation to their charity.
 It sounds like a group you’ve heard of, it seems real, and you want to help.

-How can you tell what charity is legitimate and what’s a scam?
-Scammers want your money quickly.
-Charity scammers often pressure you to donate right away.
-They might ask for cash, and might even offer to send a courier or ask you to wire money.
-Scammers often refuse to send you information about the charity, give you details, or tell you how the money will be used.
-They might even thank you for a pledge you don’t remember making.
+But how can you tell what’s a scam?
+Charity scammers want to get your money quickly.
+They often pressure you to donate right away.
+They ask for cash, gift cards, cryptocurrency, or wire transfers.
+Scammers often refuse to send you information about the charity.
+They won’t answer questions or explain how the money will be used.
+They might even lie and say you already made a pledge to donate.

-- Pass this information on to a friend.
-It’s likely that nearly everyone you know gets charity solicitations.
+2. Pass this information on to a friend.
+Probably everyone you know gets charity solicitations.
 This information could help someone else spot a possible scam.

 Want to know more?